In Stock

 Soil

-Black currants prefer rich, well-drained soil with a pH between 6 and 6.5.
-While they tolerate heavier soils, good drainage is essential.
+Red Currants prefer rich, moist, well-drained soil with a pH between 6 and 6.5.

 How to Plant

-Space plants 1–1.5 metres apart, with 1.8–2.5 metres between rows to ensure airflow and easy access.
-Apply mulch around the base, keeping it a few centimetres clear of the stems, to retain moisture and suppress weeds.
+Space plants about 1.5 metres apart with 1.8–2.5 metres between rows to ensure good airflow and easy access.
+Apply mulch generously to help retain moisture and suppress weeds, keeping it a few centimetres clear of the stems to prevent rot.

-After planting, prune all stems to 10–30 cm above ground level.
-In more sheltered or temperate areas, prune to 10–15 cm to encourage bushier growth.
-In drier or more exposed conditions, prune slightly higher (around 30 cm) to protect developing buds from heat and environmental stress.
+After planting, cut stems back to 10–30 cm above ground level to encourage strong branching and a productive framework.
+In cooler climates, prune to 10–15 cm for bushier growth.
+In arid regions, prune to around 30 cm to protect young buds from heat and environmental stress.

 Watering

-Red currants require regular watering to support healthy growth and reliable fruiting.
+Red Currants require regular watering to support healthy growth and reliable fruiting, as they particularly prefer moist but well-drained soil.
 Proper moisture management is especially important during active growth and fruiting stages.

 Maintain consistent moisture, especially during flowering and fruit development.
 Increase watering during hot or dry weather and reduce in winter — but don’t allow the soil to fully dry out.